 Violating resident rights or failing to comply with nursing home standards of care may incur penalties, including the reimbursement of fees, fines, changes in the facility management, or the denial of Medicare and Medicaid funding eligibility.

 Claims against nursing homes may involve a complicated analysis of the protections offered by the Nursing Home Reform Act, state laws, and the facility involved.
 State protections may, in some cases, even exceed the Act's, or provide additional causes of action.
-If you have a possible claim, you can get started today with a free legal evaluation of your matter.
+If you have a possible claim, you should get in touch with a local personal injury attorney today.

 Contact a qualified personal injury attorney to make sure your rights are protected.